hapax/hapax.github.io/assets/diurnal.md

 ---

-**January 27, 2021.** *I compute the approximate relationship between maximum daily temperature and the earth-sun geometry, and find it acts as a sundial!*
+**January 27, 2021.** *I compute the approximate relationship between maximum daily temperature and paramters of the earth-sun geometry, and find the temperature acts as a sort of sundial.*

 #### Introduction